mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 This directive allows you to configure the minimum cache time.
 If the received max-age from the origin is less than the specified minimum age, the max-age value is set to the configured minimum age value.
 For example, if the max-age value in the received HTTP header is 100s and the configured minimum age value is 200s, the effective cache time will be 200s.

-NGINX calculates the cache time from the headers in the upstream response or from the NGINX directives in the following order:
+nginx calculates the cache time from the headers in the upstream response or from the nginx directives in the following order:

-X-Accel-Expires > Cache-Control (max-age) > Expires > proxy_cache_valid (NGINX directive)
+X-Accel-Expires > Cache-Control (max-age) > Expires > proxy_cache_valid (nginx directive)

- When NGINX calculates the cache time from max-age value in the Cache-Control header, it compares the value with the value configured in the  proxy_cache_min_age and updates the cache time accordingly.
-Otherwise, NGINX ignores the value in the proxy_cache_min_age directive.
+ When nginx calculates the cache time from max-age value in the Cache-Control header, it compares the value with the value configured in the  proxy_cache_min_age and updates the cache time accordingly.
+Otherwise, nginx ignores the value in the proxy_cache_min_age directive.

  Note: The time variable in this directive can have a number with one of the following suffixes or a combination of the following suffixes: